RealTschoegl/opensourcebootcamp/_posts/2014-03-12-lesson-hashes.markdown

 => true
 {% endhighlight %}

+So we know that the singer has a song in our playlist.
+How do we do that?
+Well, we can create a hash that only has the artist's songs and then print those:

+{% highlight irb linenos %}
+irb(main):034:0> if playlist.include?(singer)
+irb(main):035:1> artist_list = playlist.select {|key,value| key == singer }
+irb(main):036:1> artist_list.each {|key,value| puts "#{key}: #{value}" }
+irb(main):037:1> else
+irb(main):038:1* puts "Nothing found." irb(main):039:1> end
+{% endhighlight %}

+And it works:

+{% highlight irb linenos %}
+Led Zeppelin: Kashmir
+=> {"Led Zeppelin"=>"Kashmir"}
+{% endhighlight %}

 ### _Why Do I Care?_

+Hashes are a fundamental method of data storage in Ruby.
+Hashes allow us to put data in a place where it can be easily retrieved.

 ## Exercise

+In the exercise above, where we created the playlist, the answer required at least six lines of code.
+Can you make it shorter?
+How many different ways do you have to do this?

 ## Happiness Checkpoint

+Flag an instructor to verify.
+Get ready to show the class your answer.

 ## Project Guidelines

+Create a hash directory for movies similar to IMDB.
+Add as much or as little data as possible.
+It should also be _partially_ searchable using user input.

 ## Solve

+Start small.

 ## Extensions

+Add more search functionality along further parameters.

 ## Push Instructions

+Create a new repo and push to that repo.

 ## Further Readings